 By Public Transport

-From San Cristóbal de las Casas, you can get to Comitan by taking an ADO or OCC bus from the main bus station for 60 pesos each way.
+From San Cristóbal de las Casas, you can get to Comitan by taking an ADO or OCC bus from the main bus station for about 5 USD each way.
 The journey takes 2 hours and brings you to the central bus station in Comitan.

 From the bus station, exit onto the main road and turn left.
 Walk about 2.5 blocks and you’ll find the spot where all the collectivos leave from.
 You can’t miss them!

 Visiting Cascadas El Chiflón

-The park is open from 8 am to 5.30 pm, every day of the year.
-While entry is a bargain at just 50 pesos per person.
+The park is open from 8 am to 5 pm, every day of the year.
+While entry is a bargain at just 80 pesos per person.

 Swimming in a designated area away from the current of the larger waterfalls is also included in the price.
 So, make sure to pack some swimming items and a towel!
 However, in the rainy season, no swimming is allowed.

 RELATED ARTICLE: For all the information you could ever need on Cascadas El Chiflon, read this complete guide to the waterfall park!